Periodic Euclidean Graphs on Integer Points: Touring Periodic Graphs

-Before we go any further, we should observe that every Euclidean graph actually admits a fundamental transversal.
+Fundamental transversals are often (confusingly) called {\em fundamental regions} of a graph.
+Before we go any further, we should observe that every connected Euclidean graph admits a fundamental transversal.

-\begin{prop}[Proposition 2.6 of \cite{DD}] Each Euclidean graph $\cN$ in $\bbbR^n$ admits a fundamental transversal.\footnote{ Their proof was composed for graphs alone, but it works for Euclidean graphs as well.
+\begin{prop}[Proposition 2.6 of \cite{DD}] Each Euclidean graph $\cN$ in $\bbbR^n$ admits a fundamental transversal.\footnote{ A discrete version of the proof in \cite{Meier} works for Euclidean graphs.
 Start with any vertex $v_0 \in V$ and let $S_0 = \{ v_0 \}$.
 For any $n$, if there are any vertices in $V$ not in an orbit intersecting $S_n$, choose a vertex $v$ in an unrepresented orbit and a path from a vertex in $S_n$ to $v$, and let $v'$ be the first vertex on that path in an orbit unrepresented in $S_n$.
 There must be a vertex $v_{n+1} \in \partial S_n$ such that $v_{n+1} \sim v'$, so let $S_{n+1} = S_n \cup \{ v_{n+1} \}$.
 Continue until all orbits are represented.
-See \cite{joy}.} \end{prop}
+See also \cite{JKM}} \end{prop}